Hyundai Motor Company: Japan

 Hyundai started to market its vehicles in 2001.
 Despite having growing sales worldwide, Hyundai struggled in Japan, having sold only 15,095 passenger cars from 2001 to 2009.
-Following an announcement in November 2009, Hyundai pulled their passenger car division out of the Japanese market and focused on their commercial vehicle division instead.
+Following an announcement in November 2009, Hyundai pulled its passenger car division out of the Japanese market and focused on its commercial vehicle division instead.

 According to the newspaper The Chosun Ilbo, the reason for Hyundai's failure in the car market was due to the company's inability to recognize the value of small cars due to parking spaces.
-For instance, actor Bae Yong-joon was hired to endorse the mid-sized Sonata in Japan to appeal to housewives who watched the drama Winter Sonata.
-The marketing campaign backfired, as large sedans are driven primarily by middle-aged men, while housewives prefer compact cars.
+For instance, actor Bae Yong-joon was hired to endorse the mid-sized Sonata in Japan to appeal to housewives who watched the drama Winter Sonata in 2003.
 In addition, the Sonata was priced too similarly to its Japanese rivals, which resulted in poor sales.
 The company said that it is possible for them to come back to Japan fully if market conditions continue to improve.

 On 9 February 2022, Hyundai announced a comeback to Japan by marketing eco-friendly vehicles like the Ioniq 5 and Nexo with pre-orders from May 2022 for delivery beginning in July 2022 under the company name Hyundai Mobility Japan.
 As of 2022, Hyundai Mobility Japan operates an office and R&D center in Yokohoma.
-In addition, they only operate their sales through online means only.
+In addition, it only operates its sales through online means only.

 Philippines

 Hyundai first entered the Philippine market with the Hyundai Excel compact car and the Hyundai Grace van in the early 1990s, later introducing the Hyundai Starex and the second generation Hyundai Elantra towards the end of the decade.
 Hyundai Asia Resources, Inc. (HARI) was the distributor of Hyundai passenger cars and currently the official distributor of Hyundai commercial vehicles in the country.
 The company was appointed by Hyundai Motor Company of South Korea in August 2001 as the official distributor of Hyundai vehicles in the Philippines.
-In early 2022, Hyundai Motor Philippines, Inc. (HMPH) became the official distributor of Hyundai passenger cars in the country after the company took over its passenger car operations from HARI, It started their operations on 1 June 2022.
+In early 2022, Hyundai Motor Philippines, Inc. (HMPH) became the official distributor of Hyundai passenger cars in the country after the company took over its passenger car operations from HARI, It started its operations on 1 June 2022.